About the feasibility study

 Norec supports international partnerships, in and between Norec’s partner countries in Africa, Asia, Latin America and Norway.

 We accept applications from:

 - Private sector companies

-The applicants must be based in Norway or in one or more of the countries on Norec’s list.
+The applicants must be based in Norway or in one or more of the countries on Norec’s list of partner countries.